 Western International Securities, Inc. (WIS) is a financial advisor firm located in Pasadena, California.
-It currently has $1.835 billion in assets under management (AUM).
 The firm works with financial advisors, providing them with various investment and financial planning services that they, in turn, use with their own client base.
 These advisors, which are referred to as investment advisory representatives (IARs), maintain advisory relationships with individuals, retirement plans, trusts and more.

 WIS a fee-based firm; this means that, in addition to client fees, some of its advisors can also earn commissions from the sale of securities.
 That's different from a fee-only firm, which earns all of its compensation from advisory fees.